linkedweb/django_react_deployment/README.md

 ### Back To The Server

-Now we will clone our project on our digitalocean server (make sure you're in your pyapps directory):
+Now we will clone our project on our digitalocean server (make sure you're in your home directory):

     git clone https://github.com/your-github-name/your-repository.git